skiano/president/README.md

 #### The Deck

 Cards are represented as strings.
 Face cards are represented by their numerical value.
 Your hand is a list of card strings.
 For Example:

 ```javascript
 var yourHand = ['4h','11d','2s','14c'];
 ```
-Represents the following
+Represents the following:
  * Four of hearts
  * Jack of Diamonds
  * Two of Spades